 Do you wrestle with your inner editor?
-Do your eyes wander over the last paragraph you wrote, and you can't rest until you've eliminated the little red squiggly under the word you mistyped?
-Is it easier to spend your precious writing time analyzing previous pages than writing new words?
+Do your eyes wander over the last paragraph you wrote, unable to rest until you've eliminated the little red squigglys under each word?
+Do you find it easier to spend your precious writing time analyzing previous pages than writing new words?

 It's time for a smackdown.

-I've gathered a bunch of resources from other writers who have tackled this issue.
-Maybe they haven't solved it, but some of the advice might be exactly what you need to try to keep your editor at bay--at least until your manuscript is finished and it's time to let him or her out from exile.
+I've gathered a great crop of resources from other writers who have tackled this issue.
+They haven't solved it, but some of their advice might be exactly what you need to try to keep your editor at bay--at least until your manuscript is finished and it's time to let him or her out from exile.

 One thing I do when my inner editor won't keep quiet is to write in the dark.
 Yes, it's messy, but effective.
-Computer users can also choose a font color that matches your screen color so your words will be invisible.
+Computer users can also choose a font color that matches your screen color so your words will be invisible, or dim your screen to black.
 Don't forget to save, though!
 If you have a desktop with a wireless keyboard, move across the room from your screen.
 Here are some more tips:

-Mandy Houk, new president of Pikes Peak Writers, shares a great visual for writers to understand what the inner editor does to our confidence.
+Mandy Houk, member of Pikes Peak Writers, shares a great visual for writers to understand what the inner editor does to our confidence.

 Cassie Mae, at The Writer's Dojo, gives four practical tips for shutting off the inner editor.
 I really like her color idea.